marunpeng93/tas/README.md

 # Tas.js

-Tas simplifies code logic, splitting complex logic into a set of mini tasks.
-Tas executes async code in a sync manner, avoiding callback hell, and is better than Promise.
+Make code simple and easy to maintain.
+Tas makes the code structure clear, turning async code to sync, reducing the levels, avoiding callback hell / pyramid, is better than Promise.
 Tas can be used in [Node.js](https://nodejs.org) and in browsers.

 The tasks written by Tas do not need to use Promise / resolve / reject, generator / yield, async / await, so Tas is easier to use than Promise.
-And, Tas is also faster than Promise (<a href="#why">Why</a>).
+And, also Tas is faster than Promise and promise libraries (<a href="#why">Why</a>).

 Tas is a lightweight JavaScript logic framework (only 3KB gzipped), with no dependency.
 Tas is the abbreviation of "tasks".